mlpack/blog/doc/tutorials/Sumedh2017Week05.md

+@brief Neural Turing Machines - Week 5
+@author Sumedh Ghaisas
-Title: Neural Turing Machines : Week 5
+@page Sumedh2017WeekFive Neural Turing Machines - Week 5
-Date: 2017-07-06 14:00:00
+@date 2017-07-06 14:00:00

-Tags: gsoc
-Author: Sumedh Ghaisas
+@section Sumedh2017WeekFive Neural Turing Machines - Week 5

 No major contribution from me in this as I was mostly sick due to bad weather.
 Fixed couple of bugs in GRU PR and wrote forward and gradients tests for it.